 An Employer Sponsored Visa is a reasonably quick way to secure a visa.
 This may be on a temporary or permanent basis.
 A reputable business can be approved to sponsor a suitably skilled employee to work for them.
-This usually occurs when vacancies cannot be filled from the local market, and domestic recruitment is becoming increasingly difficult for Australian businesses.
+This usually occurs when vacancies cannot be filled from the local market, and domestic recruitment is becomes difficult for Australian businesses.

 Employer Nomination Scheme (Subclass 186)